CarbonLDP/carbonldp-js-sdk/doc/README.md

 - parentURI: URI of the document where to create a new child.
 - slug: Slug that will be used for the URI of the new child.
 - childDocument: Document to persists as a new child.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ```typescript
 createChild( parentURI:string,  childObject:Object,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[Carbon.Pointer.Class, Carbon.HTTP.Response.Class]>
 ```

-Persists a child document for the respective parent source.
+Persists JavaScript object as a child document for the respective parent source.

 *Parameters*

 - parentURI: URI of the document where to create a new child.
-- childObject: A normal javascript object that will ve converted and persisted as a new child document.
+- childObject: A normal JavaScript object that will be converted and persisted as a new child document.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ```typescript
 createChild( parentURI:string,  slug:string,  childObject:Object,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[Carbon.Pointer.Class, Carbon.HTTP.Response.Class]>
 ```

-Persists a child document for the respective parent source.
+Persists JavaScript object as a child document for the respective parent source.

 *Parameters*

 - parentURI: URI of the document where to create a new child.
 - slug: Slug that will be used for the URI of the new child.
-- childObject: A normal javascript object that will be converted and persisted as a new child document.
+- childObject: A normal JavaScript object that will be converted and persisted as a new child document.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### getChildren
 ```typescript